LiquidSmokeX64/coffee/README.md

    1. Plasma.
 A cutting edge, looks and customization forward environment from KDE Neon.
 (Default)
    2. Gnome.
 Simple and modern interface from Gnome.org.
    3. Cosmic.
 A very fast and unique Rust based environment by System 76.
-   4. Cinnamon.
-Sleek and stylish yet classic environment by Linux Mint.
-   5. Budgie.
-A gnome based environment featured in Solarus.
-   6. XFCE.
-A superlightweight environment featured in Manjaro.

 - **OS level fixes**: Some games and apps require extra push to get running so fixes have been integrated for this such as:
    1. **CPU Mitigations and SplitLock Detection Disabled**: Fixes stuttering with 13th Gen+ Intel CPUs, and some AMD CPUs as well.